-I was born in Leeds on March 6th 1992 and haven’t lived anywhere else but Yorkshire since.
-I currently live in Scarborough, on the Yorkshire Coast, and spent three years working in education.
+I was born in Leeds on March 6th 1992 and haven’t lived anywhere else but Yorkshire since; I currently live in Scarborough, on the Yorkshire Coast.
+I spent three years working in education.
 Firstly as a teaching assistant in Knaresborough, then as a Learning Manager in Harrogate and most recently as a Classroom Cover Supervisor in York.
 I now work within digital marketing as a proof reader and SEO copywriter.
-I have been a member of the Liberal Democrats since the age of 18, when I joined during the 2010 general election.
-I helped to establish a local party in the Selby and Ainsty constituency in 2015, and was elected to the executive committee of the Scarborough and Whitby party in 2016.
-In 2017, I stood as a parliamentary candidate for the Liberal Democrats in the Normanton, Pontefract and Castleford in the UK General Election.
+I joined the Liberal Democrats at the age of 18, during the 2010 general election and helped to establish the local party in the Selby and Ainsty constituency in 2015.
+In 2016, I was elected to the executive committee of the Scarborough and Whitby party and in 2017, I stood as a parliamentary candidate in the Normanton, Pontefract and Castleford, in the UK General Election.

 I began my theological education in 2010 where I studied for a Bachelor of Arts in Theology & Religious Studies.
 In November 2013, I graduated with a 2:1 and was awarded the BA (Hons) Theology & Religious Studies, Final Project/Dissertation Prize, for my research entitled A Critical Analysis of John Hick’s Approach to Christology.

 I completed my Master’s degree in Contemporary Religion in September 2016 with merit, and hope to eventually complete my doctoral research.